 Commission - the Ipswich Historical Commission.

-Upon receipt of an application for a demolition permit, the Building Inspector shall date-stamp the application and forward a copy to the Chairman of the Commission within four days.
+Upon receipt of an application for a demolition permit, the Building Inspector shall date-stamp the application and forward a copy to the Chairperson of the Commission within four days.
 No demolition permit shall be issued at that time.

 The Commission shall within 10 days of the date of receipt of an application determine whether the building is a significant building.
 If the building is determined not to be significant, the Commission shall notify the Building Inspector and the owner, in hand or by certified mail, within 14 days of the date of application, that a demolition permit may be issued.

-If the Commission determines that the building, for which a demolition permit has been applied, is a significant building, the Chairman of the Commission shall notify the Building Inspector and the owner of the building, in hand or by certified mail, within 14 days of the date of the receipt of the application for a demolition permit.
+If the Commission determines that the building, for which a demolition permit has been applied, is a significant building, the Chairperson of the Commission shall notify the Building Inspector and the owner of the building, in hand or by certified mail, within 14 days of the date of the receipt of the application for a demolition permit.
 The demolition permit shall be denied at this time, and the Commission shall advise the owner of the building of the procedure to be followed to determine whether a permit to demolish a significant building may be issued.

 Before approval or disapproval of the application for the demolition of a significant building, a public hearing shall be held by the Commission, within 45 days of the submission of the application.
 Notice of the time and place of such hearing shall be given by the Board at the expense of the applicant by advertisement in a newspaper of general circulation in the Town of Ipswich, once in each of two successive weeks, the first publication being not less than 14 days before the day of the hearing.
 A copy of said notice shall be mailed to the applicant and to all owners of land abutting upon and/or within 300 feet of the lot on which the significant building is located, as appearing in the most recent tax list.